liamhv31/Projects/Snapped-Phish-ing-Line.md

 **Answer**: m3npat@yandex.com

 ### Question 10 - The adversary used other email addresses in the obtained phishing kit.
 What is the email address that ends in "@gmail.com"?
+Based on our lengthy analysis from the previous question, I think the answer is pretty obvious.

+**Answer**: m3npat@yandex.com

 ### Question 11 - What is the hidden flag?